GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 memory location and you can then pass this filename to any module that needs to read that data.
 It is similar for writing, except you may pass NULL as the object to have GMT automatically allocate the output resource.
-If you want GMT to write to your preallocated memory then you must create a suitable container and attach your array(s) using GMT_Set_Matrix_ or GMT_Set_Vector_.
+If you want GMT to write to your preallocated memory then you must instead create a suitable container first (and pass the dimensions of the arrays) and then attach your array(s) using GMT_Put_Matrix_ or GMT_Put_Vector_.
 The full syntax is

 .. _GMT_Open_VirtualFile: